 Step 2.
 Organize Your Child’s File

-You’ll find specific instructions about how to organize your child’s file in Chapter 8 of the WRIGHTSLAW TACTICS & STRATEGY MANUAL. (and download a free chapter)
+You’ll find specific instructions about how to organize your child’s file in Chapter 9 of the Wrightslaw: From Emotions to Advocacy, 2nd Edition.

 TIP: You are entitled to a complete copy of your child's file from the school.
 The school may charge a "reasonable" photocopying fee.